-At any stage in the proceeding, whenever a court of competent jurisdiction finds that a reasonable basis exists for doubt about a juvenile's competence, or the Commonwealth objects to the presumption that a young juvenile is incompetent, the court may:

-(1) order an evaluation of the juvenile by a qualified examiner from the court clinic.

-The evaluation shall be performed in the least restrictive setting and any juvenile otherwise entitled to release or bail shall not be held in a place of detention solely for the purposes of conducting the evaluation.

-- (2) if there is a request for a competency evaluation for a juvenile, fourteen or older, charged with murder, the evaluation shall be conducted by a licensed psychiatrist or psychologist who is qualified by training and experience in the clinical and forensic evaluation of children and adolescents. - (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended by the court for good cause.
-No statement or disclosure of the juvenile concerning the alleged offense made during a competency evaluation may be included in the report or used against the juvenile at trial, adjudication, disposition hearing, or any other court proceeding, as evidence or as a basis for such evidence.
+31 At any stage in the proceeding, whenever a court of competent jurisdiction finds that a 32 reasonable basis exists for doubt about a juvenile's competence, or the Commonwealth objects to 33 the presumption that a young juvenile is incompetent, the court may: 34 (1) order an evaluation of the juvenile by a qualified examiner from the court clinic.
+35 The evaluation shall be performed in the least restrictive setting and any juvenile 36 otherwise entitled to release or bail shall not be held in a place of detention solely for the 37 purposes of conducting the evaluation.
+38 (2) if there is a request for a competency evaluation for a juvenile, fourteen or older, 39 charged with murder, the evaluation shall be conducted by a licensed psychiatrist or psychologist 40 who is qualified by training and experience in the clinical and forensic evaluation of children and 41 adolescents.
+41 42 adolescents.
+(3) The evaluation shall be conducted and a report completed and submitted to the court 42 (3) The evaluation shall be conducted and a report completed and submitted to the court 42 43 (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended 42 43 44 (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended by the court for good cause.
+No statement or disclosure of the juvenile concerning the alleged 42 43 44 45 (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended by the court for good cause.
+No statement or disclosure of the juvenile concerning the alleged offense made during a competency evaluation may be included in the report or used against the 42 43 44 45 46 (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended by the court for good cause.
+No statement or disclosure of the juvenile concerning the alleged offense made during a competency evaluation may be included in the report or used against the juvenile at trial, adjudication, disposition hearing, or any other court proceeding, as evidence or 42 43 44 45 46 47 (3) The evaluation shall be conducted and a report completed and submitted to the court no later than thirty days after the date it was ordered, unless the time for completion is extended by the court for good cause.
+No statement or disclosure of the juvenile concerning the alleged offense made during a competency evaluation may be included in the report or used against the juvenile at trial, adjudication, disposition hearing, or any other court proceeding, as evidence or

-(4) The examiner's report shall be sealed and shall not be available to the parties unless: (a) the judge determines that the report contains no information, or evidence which is based upon statements of the juvenile in violation of the privilege against self-incrimination; or (b) the juvenile files a motion requesting that the report be made available to the parties.
+51 statements of the juvenile in violation of the privilege against self-incrimination; or (b) the 52 juvenile files a motion requesting that the report be made available to the parties.